proteinreport/proteinreport.org/content/en/directory/savoreat/index.md

 date: 2020-01-23 17:50:54
 lastmod: 2020-01-23 17:50:54
 slug: /savoreat
-description: "SavorEat is developing a processing method to create plant-based products for use as meat substitutes.
-The company’s solution combines 3D printing technology and nutritious plant-based ingredients, enabling the creation of a variety of appetizing products that can be cooked, grilled, or baked."
+description: "SavorEat is developing a processing method to create plant-based products for use as meat substitutes.The company’s solution combines 3D printing technology and nutritious plant-based ingredients, enabling the creation of a variety of appetizing products that can be cooked, grilled, or baked."
 proteins: [Plant-Based]
 products: [Meat]
 business: [Production]